makersacademy/airport_challenge/docs/domain_model.md

 airport.takeoff(plane)
 airport.planes_on_ground.pop  # should return plane2 that landed first

+Feature 21: You can retrieve a list of planes in the airport

+Heathrow = Airport.new
+Gatwick = Airport.new
+plane1 = Plane.new
+plane2 = Plane.new
+Heathrow.land(plane1)
+Gatwick.land(plane2)
+Heathrow.list_planes      # should list all grounded planes

+Feature 21: You cannot instruct a plane that's in a different airport to take off

+Heathrow = Airport.new
+Gatwick = Airport.new
+plane1 = Plane.new
+plane2 = Plane.new
+Heathrow.land(plane1)
+Gatwick.land(plane2)
+Gatwick.takeoff(plane1)     # should fail because plane is not in the airport

 REFACTORING OPPORTUNITIES
+Refactor in_airport? to be specific to an airport, not just in an airport generally If plane is at a different airport, it should give you that error if you try and tell it to takeoff
+Method: Where are all the planes?
 Put stubs back in instead of real Plane objects Modules and mixins
+Change names of grounded to something else
 Are classes and methods as clean and as short as they can be?
 Feature spec
 Travis CI testing
+Re-write my own readme to explain my approach